-[The following post derives from work on my forthcoming book, Legal Fictions & Presumptions, and Constructive, Deemed, and Implied Entities: An Encyclopedic Analysis of Their Status at Law]
+[The following post derives from work on my forthcoming book, Legal Fictions & Presumptions, and Constructive, Deemed, Implied, and Imputed Entities: An Encyclopedic Desk Reference on Their Status at Law]

 It used to be that our law distinguished between attempts that were impossible in fact and impossible attempts legally.
 “Factually impossible” meant the intended act was illegal but somehow the “attemptors” were prevented from completing it, even though they thought they could pull it off.
 These cases include the notorious R. v.
 Collins, an attempt to pick an empty pocket.

 Legal impossibility described a situation where the “criminal” thought he was attempting something illegal but the act was legal.
 Canadian cases of this variety include R. v.
 Alicandro, in which the accused was convicted of child-luring over the Internet, when obliviously he had been “luring” a male police officer (in a sting operation) and not a girl under the age of fourteen, and, most importantly, U.S. v.
 Dynar, in which the accused believed he was helping to launder the proceeds of crime when in fact the money was provided by police in another sting operation.